mplumer/budget-max/README.md

 # budget-max

 ## Description
-Budget Tracker API is an Express-based, progressive web application (PWA) designed to allow users to track their budget, whether internet service is available or not.
+Budget-Max is an Express-based, progressive web application (PWA) designed to allow users to track their budget, whether internet service is available or not.

 ### User Story
 * AS AN avid traveler